MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

 These tables and corresponding commands are available in offline mode.
   > [!NOTE]
   > Custom commands and default commands without the **Mscrm.IsEntityAvailableForUserInMocaOffline** rule won't be displayed in offline-first apps.
-See [A button on the command bar is hidden when it should be visible in Power Apps](/troubleshoot/power-platform/power-apps/create-and-use-apps/ribbon-issues-button-hidden?tabs=delete) for more inforamtion.
+For more information, see [A button on the command bar is hidden when it should be visible in Power Apps](/troubleshoot/power-platform/power-apps/create-and-use-apps/ribbon-issues-button-hidden?tabs=delete).

 |Table |Commands|
 |-------------|---------|